mklrm/gcp-testing/terraform/README.md

 # Features
 - Add one or more instance_attach_tags on a subnetwork and add one of those tags to a virtual machine instance's network tags and the instance will attach to that subnetwork
 - Add a value to .peer_network_tags in a peering to peer to a network that includes the same value in it's .tags
+- Adding a Cloud NAT without specifying a Cloud Router will automatically generate a router

 # TODO
 - [ ] Adding multiple peer_network_tags doesn't do anything very useful right now, make it so a peering will be generated for each tag so you can use the tags as a shortcut for generating peerings to multiple networks